-TYPE G - SECONDARY UNIT OR ANCILLARY STRUCTURES
+TYPE G - ACCESSORY DWELLING UNIT OR ACCESSORY STRUCTURES

 Definition: This Building Type is a small detached single story structure or a living space located above or next to a garage on the same Lot or premises as the main living structure.
-Ancillary Structures are allowed with each Building Type, while the Secondary Unit is only permitted with the Compound, Meadow and Farmstead Building Types.
+Accessory Structures are allowed with each Building Type, while the Accessory Dwelling Unit is only permitted with the Compound, Meadow and Farmstead Building Types.
+This also includes temporary structures that are needed for agricultural, construction, research, servicing and agricultural tourism (such as temporary even tents).
+See also Type A, Agricultural/ Community Buildings.

-Concept: These living spaces are typically located towards the rear of the Lot, and offer opportunities to provide multi-generational, workforce and/or office space.
+Concept: These structures and living spaces are typically located towards the rear of the Lot, and offer opportunities to provide multigenerational, workforce and/or office and servicing space.

-Allowed Transect Zones: T3, T4, T5, T6
+Allowed Transect Zones for Accessory Dwelling Units: ${\rm T3,\,T4,\,T5,\,T6}$